Kunalsamleti/delta-demo/README.md

 # delta-demo
-this is demo for learn how to use github
+this is demo for learn how to use Github: